-It is also worth noting that Ringway Jacobs attained British Standard BS ISO 55001 in Asset Management for Essex Highways in 2017/18; this standard was reviewed and sustained in 2018/19, 2019/20 and again in 2020/21 and 2021/22.
+It is also worth noting that the British Standard BS ISO 55001 in Asset Management for Essex Highways was achieved in 2017/18 and has been sustained annually every year since.

 Delivery of this Strategy is the responsibility of the Asset and Records Manager supported by Senior Managers in the Essex Highways service and the Council's Essex Highways Commissioning team.
 A collaborative approach combined with effective communication, however, ensures the Asset Management Strategy is delivered by a broader 'one team' approach.
-For example, in 2015, the Ringway Jacobs strategic partnership with Essex County Council became one of the first relationships of its kind in the United Kingdom to achieve BS11000 - Collaborative Business Relationships.
+For example, in 2015 the Council's strategic partnership became one of the first relationships of its kind in the United Kingdom to achieve BS11000 - Collaborative Business Relationships.
 More recently this accreditation was subject to a successful audit which included transfer to ISO44001.
-Some of Ringway Jacob's supply chain partners are also named partners.
+Some of the supply chain partners are also named partners.

 This Strategy will be reviewed regularly to ensure it continues to be aligned to the Council's strategic priorities as documented in Everyone's Essex, and that it continues to provide the right information for informed decision making.
-Whilst the core principles relating to effective asset management underpinning this Strategy are unlikely to change significantly, we will continue to refine our understanding through our commitment to anticipate and plan for current and future challenges.
-Among the current salient challenges is the need to address climate change: reduce carbon, help support biodiversity net gain, aid local nature recovery, better manage use of water, and increase green infrastructure.
+While the core principles relating to effective asset management underpinning this Strategy are unlikely to change significantly, we will continue to refine our understanding through our commitment to anticipate and plan for current and future challenges.
+Among the current salient challenges is the pursuit of a Resilient Network to help mitigate the effects of extreme weather events, as well as our need to support biodiversity net gain, local nature recovery, better management of water resources, and increases in green infrastructure.
+The Council will strive for continuous asset management development that seeks to exploit opportunities through Devolution, Local Government Reorganisation, and the determination of new highway service arrangements.

-Next review date January 2024
+Next review date January 2028